MetSoc Brimacombe Award

 General Policies

-- A nominator can put forward only one candidate up for nomination in each award category.
+• A nominator can put forward only one candidate for nomination in each award category.

-- No Member of the Executive Board shall be nominated for a MetSoc administered Award while in office.
-The nomination will be held until the term on the executive board is expired.
+• No member of the Executive Board shall be nominated for a MetSoc-administered award while in office.
+The nomination will be held until the term on the executive board expires.

-- The nominators are responsible for verifying that all conditions of the award have been satisfied and all procedures were properly followed in making the nomination.
+• The nominators are responsible for verifying that all conditions of the award have been satisfied and that all procedures were properly followed in making the nomination.

-- The award shall be presented at the Awards Banquet of the Conference of Metallurgists.
+• The award shall be presented at the MetSoc Awards Banquet.